Frank Seiberling: Philanthropy

 Seiberling's private home Stan Hywet Hall and Gardens, a Tudor Revival home built in 1915, remains in Akron and is now a National Historic landmark and historic house museum open to the public.
 Originally the site encompassed approximately 3,000 acres of land.
 Portions of the property were broken off during Seiberling's lifetime to create the Fairlawn Heights neighborhood and Sand Run Metro Park.
 Today the 501(c)3 museum maintains 70 acres including the 64,500 square foot historic manor home, five service buildings and thirty acres of historic gardens designed by Warren Manning.

 Personal life

 Seiberling was born on October 6, 1859, in Western Star (present day Norton), Ohio, a community a few miles southwest of Akron, in Summit County, Ohio.
 He was the second of nine children born to John Frederick and Catherine Miller Seiberling.

 Seiberling had one brother and seven sisters.
-In 1887, he married Gertrude Ferguson Penfield (1866–1946).
-The couple had seven children, three girls (Irene, Virginia, Grace Wenonah) and four boys (Fredrick, Willard, Penfield, and Franklin).
-Their youngest daughter Grace Wenonah died of bronchial pneumonia at only 18 months old.
-Seiberling died in Akron on August 11, 1955 of pneumonia, and is buried in Glendale Cemetery.
+In 1887, he married Gertrude Ferguson Penfield, who was later to serve (1919–1921) as president of the National Federation of Music Clubs.
+The couple had seven children, three girls (Irene, Virginia, Grace Wenonah) and four boys (Fredrick, Willard, Penfield, and Franklin)--their youngest daughter Grace Wenonah did not live to adulthood; she died of bronchial pneumonia at only 18 months old.
+Their son Frederick married Henrietta McBrayer Buckler.
+Together they were famous as the parents of U.S. congressman from Ohio John F. Seiberling, Jr.; while Henrietta became well known for connecting the founders of Alcoholics Anonymous.

-His grandson, John F. Seiberling, Jr., was a U.S. congressman from Ohio.
+Seiberling died in Akron on August 11, 1955, of pneumonia, and is buried in Glendale Cemetery.